c19witness/uk-covid19-inquiry/2023-07-18_module-1/7_SOBO_Covid_Bereaved_Families_for_Justice_Cymru_by_Ms_Heaven.rst

 This structure did not significantly change prior to the Transfer of Functions Order under the Civil Contingencies Act 2004 in 2018.
 Mr Drakeford accepted in oral evidence that a review of civil contingencies arrangements remained outstanding going into the pandemic.
 This was yet another indefensible failure on the part of the Welsh Government.

 Now, a matter of real significance to the Cymru group is hospital-acquired Covid-19.
-Many people in Wales died because they caught Covid-19 in Welsh hospitals with inadequate ventilation and poor infection control.
+Many people in Wales died because they caught Covid-19 in Welsh hospitals with inadequate :outline:`ventilation` and poor infection control.

 It has been deeply concerning and upsetting to learn about the extent to which this issue was simply not a priority for the Welsh Government and NHS Wales.